 Contacting Your Alpaca Shearer

-Now it's time to contact your potential shearers (you can contact us here) and have a good old chat.
+Now it's time to contact your potential shearers (you can contact us here) and have a good ol' chat.
 Here are some helpful tips and questions to keep in mind:

 1. Prepare Questions: Make a list of questions to ask during your talk.
 Cover everything from experience to availability.

 2. Communication Skills: Are they responsive and professional?
 Clear communication is key to a smooth experience.
-Unfortunately, a lot of great shearers seem to lack clear communication, which can leave a lot of clients with more questions than answers leading up to their appointment.
-If easy access and quick communication are important to you, make sure to find a shearer who is known for their ease of communication.
+Unfortunately, a lot of great shearers seem to lack clear communication, which can leave many clients with more questions than answers leading up to their appointment.
+If easy access and quick communication are important to you, make sure to find a shearer who is known for their ease of communication or at least gives you faith during your initial contact that they will be quick to respond and keep you updated in the future.

 3. Communication Timeline: How and when do they plan to confirm your shearing appointment?
 It's good to know what to expect for communication and contact with your alpaca shearer – this will make sure that you know what to expect when waiting for a shearing date.